Aegis of Valor Fist of the Heavens Crusader BiS Gear, Gems, and Paragon Points

 Gems

-Zei's Stone of Vengeance is another independent multiplier, whose
+Zei's Stone of Vengeance in this

 Bane of the Stricken occupies a firm jewelry socket during GR